zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

    :width: 400
    :align: center

-   GitHub web page where the user can download the 3DSC for Metashape script.
+   GitHub webpage where the user can download the *3DSC for Metashape* script.
    The red rectangle highlights the button that allows to download the zip folder of the script.
    The yellow rectangle highlights the file which contains instructions.

 Within the unzip-folder (the user must unzip the folder to use the script) the *readme.md* file contains the useful instructions to correctly use the script in Metashape.